With 60 Killed In Gaza, U.N. Rights Commissioner Criticizes Israel

 In that time, as Israeli newspaper Haaretz reports, "Hamas and the other resistance movements in Gaza refrained from launching rockets into Israel.
 No Israeli soldier or resident was injured.
 Israel, on the other hand, acted against the unarmed demonstrators with sniper fire, live fire that killed and maimed."

-Michael Lynk, the Special Rapporteur on the situation of human rights in the Palestinian territory, says Israel is guilty of "blatant excessive use of force," in breach of international human rights laws.
+Michael Lynk, the U.N. special rapporteur on the situation of human rights in the Palestinian territory, says Israel is guilty of "blatant excessive use of force," in breach of international human rights laws.

 Saying Israel was denying rights of expression and assembly, Lynk issued a statement on Tuesday calling for "true accountability for those in military and political command who have ordered or allowed this force to be once again employed at the Gaza fence."

-Israeli officials say that Hamas has used the protests to cover terrorist activities, and to distract Palestinians from "their failures as a governing body."
+Israeli officials say that Hamas has used the protests to cover terrorist activities and to distract Palestinians from its "failures as a governing body."

 Hamas leader Yahya Sinwar has joined at least one of the weekly protests against the blockade; he was seen again on Monday.
-His public appearances prompted new comments from Israel's Public Defense Minister Gilad Erdan, who told the Ynet News site, "We need to go back to targeted killings, and they need to go back to hiding underground and fearing for their lives, not organizing the masses to carry out terror attacks."
+His public appearances prompted new comments from Israeli Public Defense Minister Gilad Erdan, who told the Ynet News site, "We need to go back to targeted killings, and they need to go back to hiding underground and fearing for their lives, not organizing the masses to carry out terror attacks."

 Erdan said, "It's time for the heads of Hamas to pay a personal price for organizing these terror attacks."